ALapinskas/gameserver/README.md

                                               resets the application state

 # Recommended way to use:
-    1. Connect to the socket(by default it will be running on 9000 port), handle the rooms information
+    1. Connect to the socket(by default it will be running on 9000 port), get the roomsInfo with active rooms avaialble.
     2. Connect to specific room, or create new one
     3. Send a 'message' event with information about peer actions
     4. Receive 'message' events from other peers, and perform actions